 Sponsor: United States Hispanic Leadership Institute (USHLI)

-Eligibility Requirements: "Applicant must be enrolled or accepted for enrollment as a full-time student, in a four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support.
-At least one parent must be of Hispanic ancestry.
-Recipients must also be available to attend the 29th Annual National USHLI Conference in Chicago, IL in February 2011."
+Eligibility Requirements: "Applicant must be enrolled or accepted for enrollment as a full-time student, in a four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support."
+This is an ESSAY contest.

 Money: $1,000 if you attend a four-year college. $500 if you attend a two-year college.